MarkSFrancis/ts-react-template/README.md

-# Typescript Template for Node
+# Typescript Template for React

 Template project for a SPA React Typescript app